multisynq/react-together/website/src/pages/CookiePolicy.md

 Welcome to reacttogether.dev ("we", "us", "our").
 We are committed to protecting your privacy.
 This Cookie Policy explains how we use cookies and similar technologies on our website.

-When you visit our website [reacttogether.dev](http://reacttogether.dev) dev, we ask for your consent to use cookies in accordance with this policy.
+When you visit our website [reacttogether.dev](http://reacttogether.dev), we ask for your consent to use cookies in accordance with this policy.
 You can manage your cookie preferences at any time by clicking the "Manage Cookies" link.

 ### **What Are Cookies?**